Canonical Truth: Basic Definitions

-The uniqueness statement $U_{ij}^{\phi}$ is the following $\in$-formula: $\forall{y,y^{\prime}}[(\text{TM}_{i}(\phi,y) \wedge \text{TM}_{j}(\phi,y^{\prime}))\rightarrow \forall{x}(\psi_{i}(x,y)\leftrightarrow\psi_{j}(x,y^{\prime}))]$.
+The uniqueness statement $U_{ij}^{\phi ,T}$ is the following $\in$-formula:

-Now, $\phi$ is a uniqueness statement if and only if all elements of $U_{\phi}:=\{U_{ij}^{\phi}:i,j\in\omega\}$ are provable in ZFC\footnote{Alternatively, we could also demand that all elements of $U_{\phi}$ hold in $V$.
-We will not follow this idea here.}.
+Now, $\phi$ is a uniqueness statement over a theory $T$ if and only if all elements of $U_{\phi}^{T}:=\{U_{ij}^{\phi ,T}:i,j\in\omega\}$ are provable in T\footnote{Alternatively, we could also demand that all elements of $U_{\phi}^{T}$ hold in $V$.
+We will take up this idea below as $C^{1}$-canonicity.}.
+When $T$ is ZFC, we will usually drop `over $T$'.